Making Skills Actionable at Scale

 Skills are the core currency of modern talent decisions from development and mobility to staffing and workforce planning.

-But skills data only matters if people know what to do with it.
+But currency only has value if people know how to spend it.

 I led the design of the Skills experience across Career Hub, connecting assessments, gaps, and development actions into a single, actionable system.